sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 =$H$3:INDEX($H$3:$H$22;MAX($G$3:$G$22);1)
 ```

-The name will be used for the combobox (dropdown in developper > insert > activeX).
+The name will be used for the combobox (dropdown in developer > insert > activeX).
 Here are the properties to look for:

 - AutoWordSelect: False
 - LinkedCell: B3